VISITOR INFORMATION – ACCESS

 The Hellenic Museum is located in the Former Royal Mint Building at 280 William Street, Melbourne VIC 3000.

-Tram: The Route 58 tram stops directly outside the museum, at Stop 7 – Flagstaff Station/William St. This is a level access tram stop.
-Route 58 is serviced by both low-floor and high-floor trams.
+Tram: Route 58 stops right outside the museum, at #7 Flagstaff Station/William St. This is a level access stop, and is serviced by both low-floor and high-floor trams.

 Bus: Several bus routes run along the nearby Lonsdale and Queen Streets.
 Visit the PTV website for route and access information.

-Paid parking is available directly behind the Museum, in the Mint Car Park managed by Working Heritage Victoria.
-Limited on-street parking may be available nearby, on La Trobe and Little Lonsdale Streets.
+Parking: Paid parking is available directly behind the Museum, in the Mint Car Park managed by Working Heritage Victoria.
+The nearby La Trobe and Little Lonsdale Streets also have on-street parking, subject to availability.

-Visitors travelling by taxi or rideshare are advised to drop off in the Mint Car Park driveway (strict drop-off zone only) or on Little Lonsdale Street.
+Taxi & Rideshare: Visitors travelling by taxi or rideshare services are advised to drop off in the Mint Car Park driveway (strict drop-off zone only) or on Little Lonsdale Street.

 FACILITIES & ACCESSIBILITY